runletapp/website/docs/job/definition.md

     entrypoint: [ "python" ]
 ```

-It requires a list of strings denoting the binary to be used and a list of args.
-Runlet will wrap the contents of `script` in a file and pass to the entrypoint execute.
+It requires a list of strings denoting the used binary and a list of args.
+Runlet will wrap the contents of `script` in a file and pass to the `entrypoint` execute.